Could a painting style capture the aesthetic of an entire era? Could it give form to the bouncy, cool optimism of post-bebop jazz music? Karl...

-Nearly 150 years after his death, African-American landscape painter Robert S. Duncanson made headlines last month.
-This happened when his Landscape with Rainbow was featured during the recent United States Presidential Inauguration.
-It’s nice to see the long-underappreciated Duncanson finally get the attention he deserves.
+African-American landscape painter Robert S. Duncanson made headlines in January 2021.
+This happened when his Landscape with Rainbow was featured during the United States Presidential Inauguration of Joe Biden.
+It’s nice to see the long underappreciated Duncanson finally get the attention he deserves.

-Robert S. Duncanson (1821-1872) was a half-black man born to free parents in New York state.
+Robert S. Duncanson (1821-1872) was a Black man born to free parents in New York state.
 Details of his early life vary from source to source.
 But we do know that he started out as a house painter.
-At some point, he then taught himself fine art painting by copying prints.
-Initially he worked as a portrait and still life artist.
-However, later on, he switched to painting the Hudson River School landscapes for which he’s best known.
+At some point, he taught himself fine art painting by copying prints.
+Initially, he worked as a portrait and still-life artist.
+However, later on, he switched to painting in the style of the Hudson River School, for which he’s best known.

 Although some of his paintings portray real locations in North America, Europe, and the British Isles, others depict invented scenery and idealized landscapes.
-And it is the romantic, idyllic qualities of Robert S. Duncanson’s landscape paintings that gives them their timeless appeal.
-In fact, several viewers have read in them a hope of future peace.
-For it seems that, despite his struggles as a black artist in turbulent antebellum America, Duncanson imagined a better world through his work.
+And it is the romantic, idyllic qualities of Robert S. Duncanson’s landscape paintings that give them their timeless appeal.
+In fact, several viewers have read in them signs of hope for future peace.
+It seems that, despite his struggles as a Black artist in turbulent antebellum America, Duncanson imagined a better world through his work.
 And no painting embodies these uplifting qualities better than Landscape with Rainbow.
-Thus it’s easy to understand why the new President and First Lady chose it for their special day.
+Thus it’s easy to understand why the President and First Lady chose it for their special day.

-Although most of Duncanson’s paintings are surprisingly apolitical, a few address the issue of slavery.
+Although most of Duncanson’s paintings are surprisingly apolitical, only a few of them address the issue of slavery.
 For example, his 1853 Uncle Tom and Little Eva depicts characters from Harriet Beecher Stowe’s famous abolitionist novel.
 Cincinnati From Covington, Kentucky, meanwhile, includes a quietly powerful image of African-American slaves in Kentucky.
 This state was just across the border from Duncanson’s home in free Ohio.
-It’s unsurprising that tiny black figures populate some of Duncanson’s landscapes.
+It’s unsurprising that tiny Black figures populate some of Duncanson’s landscapes.